AllanCristiano/encurtadorUrlDesafio/README.md

 ## Configuration

-1. **Database Connection**: Specify the database connection string in the configuration file.
+1. **Database Connection**: The database connection is configured in the `docker-compose` file, and it uses MongoDB.
 2. **URL Validity**: 5 minutes.

 ## License